5 Tips to Stay Safe This Summer

 4. Follow Boating Rules and Regulations

-Summer is always a busy boating period throughout NSW and this increased activity means there’s likely newly licensed skippers around.
+Summer is always a busy boating period throughout South Australia, particular along the Murray River, and this increased activity means there’s likely newly licensed skippers around.
 For beginner and experienced skippers alike, it’s an absolute must that you know the rules of navigation and collision regulations.
 Follow them diligently; these are designed to keep you safe.

 This includes adhering to speed limits, no-wake zones, distance-off rules and more.
 Take care to also have the necessary safety equipment on board, such as fire extinguishers, EPIRBs, flares, and a sound signalling device.
 Being aware of and following these rules ensures a safer and more enjoyable boating experience for everyone.